Have you been sexually harmed or abused?

 Some feel guilty and responsible for what happened and think they should have stopped it.
 Abuse is NEVER the fault of the child victim.

 Our telephone Helpline offers a confidential service for people seeking advice and support.
-This means that when contacting us you do not have to give any identifying information such as address, telephone number or last name.
+This means that when you call us you do not have to give any identifying information such as address, telephone number or last name.

-We also offer a confidential e-mail service, firstname.lastname@example.org, on which you can contact us.
-Your e-mail address will not be displayed.
-Due to high demand for this service, we are unfortunately unable to offer an immediate response to your enquiry.
-We aim to respond to all emails within 3-5 working days but if your enquiry is urgent please call the confidential Helpline 0808 1000 900.
+If you email us on email@example.com, your email address will not be displayed to preserve confidentiality.
+Please do not include your name in your email.
+Our email service is not able to offer an immediate response due to high demand.
+We aim to respond to emails within 3-5 working days.
+If your enquiry is urgent please call the confidential Helpline - 0808 1000 900.